|Guide||♦||3 Triplogs||0 Topics|

 The "Nature Trail" at North Mountain Park in Casa Grande is the only established trail in the park.
 It winds 1.3 miles across the desert scrubland, allowing isolation and views of the mountains on the Gila River Indian Reservation.
 The trail is not challenging nor terribly interesting for most of its length.
 It is much less used than the popular trails on Casa Grande Mountain.

-There is essentially no shade along the route, and definitely no water.
+There is virtually no shade along the route and definitely no water.

-The hike starts from the trailhead kiosk, which is hidden behind some bushes and a shade ramada from the main park road.
+The hike starts from the trailhead kiosk hidden behind some bushes and a shade ramada from the main park road.
 From the main parking area, head south towards the next ramada.
-You'll see the kiosk on your right, next to one of the 4 stone and wood foot bridges along the trail.
+You'll see the kiosk on your right, next to one of the four stone and wood footbridges along the trail.

-There are some plants labeled along the trail, but to call this a "nature trail" is kind of stretching things.
+Some plants are labeled along the trail, but to call this a "nature trail" is stretching things.
 If you keep your eyes peeled, though, you can see some wildlife.
-There are coyotes, snakes, lizards, hawks, quail, doves, vultures, rabbits, and others.
-In the spring the desert blooms, and polinating insects abound as flowers blossom.
+There are coyotes, snakes, lizards, hawks, quail, doves, vultures, rabbits, etc. In the spring, the desert blooms, and pollinating insects abound as flowers blossom.

 None on the trail, but the park entrance has a spigot.

 Make arrangements with Casa Grande Parks for a permit - camping is allowed at designated sites within the park.

 Check out the Official Route and Triplogs.